 Drink this stuff: https://4sonrus.com/homemade-electrolyte-sports-drinks/ (first recipe minus the sweetener) and drink water

 Wim Hof Method – be aware you can give yourself spontaneous pneumothorax doing this, so consider this optional.
+Also do not do this if you have kidney or heart problems.
 Every day you feel up to it, lay on your back on the floor with your hands over your abdomen.
 Breathe in as much air as you can, then let it out naturally.
 That’s one rep. Do 40 reps, then hold your breath for as long as you comfortably can.
 Repeat that 3 or 4 more times – that is 3-4 sets of 40 reps.
 Also take two cold showers per day that are just 30 seconds to 1 minute long.
 The colder the better.
 Dry off quick and bundle up afterwards.
 You can replace this Wim Hof stuff with swimming in a natural body of water.
 Don’t do the cold showers in the wintertime.

 When you are well enough, walk for 15 to 30 minutes once every three days.
 As you improve, gradually do more household chores to very slowly increase physical activity.
 Don’t overdo it.